openstax/adaptarr-server/doc/conversation.md

 Sent by the client to request a fragment of conversation's history.
-Body specifies requested range of entries as the ID of newest known event (4 byte integer) and number of events (2 byte integer).
+Body specifies requested range of entries as the ID of newest known event (4 byte integer), number of events before (2 byte integer), and number after (2 byte integer) this event.
 Node that server may return fewer events than requested (e.g. because of rate limiting, or just because there aren't as many events).
 Zero can be used instead of a reference event's ID to request newest events.